 Focus on getting stronger by doing progressive overload every week by increasing the volume of your workout.
 This provides the needed stimulus for your muscles to grow.

 STEP 3 – Optimize your nutrient timing.

-You have to distribute your macros very efficiently in 3-5 meals in a day especially your protein intake.
+You have to distribute your macros very efficiently in 3-5 meals a day, especially your protein intake.
 Spread out your protein intake evenly in every meal to keep your protein synthesis level elevated to give your muscles the best chance to recover & grow even being in a calorie deficit.
-And also ensure that you are ingesting adequate protein & carbs in your pre & post-workout slot.
-This helps in controlling the cortisol levels which can eventually hamper the growth of our muscles.
+And also, ensure that you are ingesting adequate protein & carbs in your pre & post-workout slot.
+This helps in controlling the cortisol levels, which can eventually hamper the growth of our muscles.

-Also take your bodily measurements, bodyweight & pictures of yourself to track your progress.
+Also, take your body measurements, bodyweight & pictures of yourself to track your progress.
 This would help you to identify the changes that are happening in your body & take appropriate steps accordingly.